-The Chair is also responsible for advising the City Clerk's Office in writing of a member's resignation or absence from three consecutive meetings and any breach of the Code of Conduct by a member.
+The Chair may advise the City Clerk's Office of a member's resignation or absence from three consecutive meetings and any breach of the Code of Conduct by a member.

 The Vice Chair carries out the duties of the Chair when they are not able to.